Ways to Reduce Your Bill

 • Save energy by taking short showers instead of baths.
 A five-minute shower typically uses less than 15 gallons of water while a bath can use 30 to 40 gallons.

 • Around 80% of the energy used to wash clothes goes to heating water.
-Save on your electric bill by washing as many loads as possible in cold water.
+Save on your electric bill by washing in cold water when possible and if safe for the textile.

 • Draining a bucketful of hot water from the faucet at the base of your water heater several times a year will reduce sediment buildup and make the heating elements last longer.